taihen/st/README.md

-# Luke's build of st - the simple (suckless) terminal
+# Taihen's build of st - the simple (suckless) terminal

-The [suckless terminal (st)](https://st.suckless.org/) with some additional features:
+This is private build of [suckless terminal (st)](https://st.suckless.org/) based on Luke Smith build [https://lukesmith.xyz](https://lukesmith.xyz).

+Features:

 + Compatibility with `Xresources` and `pywal` for dynamic colors.
 + Default [gruvbox](https://github.com/morhetz/gruvbox) colors otherwise.
 + Transparency/alpha, which is also adjustable from `~/.Xresources`.
++ Solarized Dark colorscheme
-+ Default font is system "mono" at 16pt, meaning the font will match your system font.
++ Default font is system "Terminus" at 10pt
 + Very useful keybinds including:
 	+ Copy is alt-c, paste is alt-v or alt-p pastes from primary selection
 	+ Alt-l feeds all urls on screen to dmenu, so they user can choose and